damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 still have to enter credentials whenever using LFS.

-GitLab will now leverage your SSH key when using LFS, meaning that if you're using LFS while connecting through ssh, you no longer have to manually enter your credentials!
+GitLab will now leverage your SSH key when using LFS, meaning that if you're using LFS while connecting through SSH, you no longer have to manually enter your credentials!

 File transfers of LFS still happen over HTTP.